voidnologo/shadowrun/_posts/2018-12-14-renraku_arcology_part1.md

 had already lost.)
 Clem shot down the pursuing Manta, and the fleeing soldier asked the team for helping reconnecting with the other soldiers.
 The runners agreed on the condition that he would help them sneak past the other military forces.
-After a bit of hesitation, the soldier agreed, and the runners (plus Ronan, Dodger, and Aneki, who have done _nothing_ useful up to this point) set off into the arcology.
+After a bit of hesitation, the soldier agreed, and the runners (plus Ronin, Dodger, and Aneki, who have done _nothing_ useful up to this point) set off into the arcology.

 Not far into the arcology, the runners and their guide spot some soldiers patrolling in